archatas/whoosh/README.txt

 software Houdini.
 Side Effects Software Inc. graciously agreed to open-source the code.

 The original whoosh 0.3.18 is compatible only with python 2.5+.
-This whoosh version adapted for python 2.4 by Aidas Bendoraitis to work with django-haystack, as Haystack 1.0 is not yet compatible with whoosh 1.1.0.
+This whoosh version adapted for python 2.4 by Aidas Bendoraitis to work with django-haystack (Haystack 1.0 is not yet compatible with whoosh 1.1.0).

 This software is licensed under the terms of the Apache License version 2.
 See LICENSE.txt for information.